frje1400/fredson/README.md

 are interested in.
 This seem like a strange limitation considering that string are immutable and that should enable you to reference part of this data as a substring.

-However, one could argue that this 2x speedup was inconsequential since it's still roughly 100x slower than the built-in JSON module.
+However, one could argue that this 2x speedup that I achieved by rewriting the tokenizer was inconsequential since it's still roughly 100x slower than the built-in JSON module.
 I learned that to get acceptable performance out of Python for this kind of workload, I would need to use one of the many techniques for extending Python with native code, such as C-extensions, Cython or Numba.
+Using those techinques would involve a major rewrite.

 Using PyPy instead of CPython lead to a 3x speedup on a 25 MB test file.